liangz0707/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Diffusion-Profile.md

 Because you cannot control the distances HDRP derives from the shadow map, the best way to approach __Thick Object__ is to enable shadows, then adjust the __Scattering Distance__ until the overall transmission intensity is in the desired range, and then use the __Thickness Map__ to mask any shadow mapping artifacts.

+## Diffusion Profile Override Volume

+In HDRP you are limited to 15 __Diffusion Profile__ per view.
+If you want to use more than 15 __Diffusion Profile__ in a scene, you can use the __Diffusion Profile Override__ component available inside the volumes, it allows you to specify which diffusion profile to used in a certain area (or in the scene if the volume is global).
+When the volume is not global you have access to the button __Fill profiles with scene materials__ which tries to fetch the diffusion profiles used inside the volume and fill the list with them.

+## Upgrading to the new diffusion profile system

+For HDRP package (5.5.0-preview and 6.3.0-preview) or newer.
+Materials should smoothly upgrade themselves to reference the __Diffusion Profile__ asset instead of the old index __except__ for:
+- In shader graphs you'll have an error message saying that it can't upgrade the __Diffusion Profile__ so you'll have to repopulate the slot / node value.
+- Same thing for VFX graph, you'll loose the __Diffusion Profile__ reference.
+- Materials that are serialized inside the scene (not existing as asset), for these you can force the update using the menu __Edit > Render Pipeline > Upgrade all Materials to newer version__.
+Note that they must be loaded to be upgraded.